UConn vs. Arkansas Predictions & Picks - NCAA Tournament Sweet 16

 UConn Performance Insights

-- The Huskies have a +482 scoring differential, topping opponents by 13.8 points per game.
-They're putting up 78.5 points per game to rank 30th in college basketball and are allowing 64.7 per contest to rank 38th in college basketball.
+- The Huskies are outscoring opponents by 13.8 points per game with a +482 scoring differential overall.
+They put up 78.5 points per game (30th in college basketball) and allow 64.7 per outing (38th in college basketball).

+- UConn wins the rebound battle by 10 boards on average.
+It records 36 rebounds per game, which ranks 12th in college basketball, while its opponents pull down 26 per contest.

 Arkansas Performance Insights

-- The Razorbacks' +243 scoring differential (outscoring opponents by 6.9 points per game) is a result of putting up 74.3 points per game (115th in college basketball) while allowing 67.4 per contest (98th in college basketball).
+- The Razorbacks are outscoring opponents by 6.9 points per game, with a +243 scoring differential overall.
+They put up 74.3 points per game (115th in college basketball) and allow 67.4 per contest (98th in college basketball).

-- Arkansas wins the rebound battle by 3.3 boards on average.
-It records 32.6 rebounds per game, 117th in college basketball, while its opponents grab 29.3.
+- The 32.6 rebounds per game Arkansas accumulates rank 117th in the country, 3.3 more than the 29.3 its opponents pull down.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.